Thonburi Kingdom: Demography

 Population of Siam decades before the Fall of Ayutthaya in 1767 was estimated to be around two million people, with 200,000 people in the royal city of Ayutthaya.
 It is also estimated that 30,000 inhabitants of the Ayutthaya city were deported to Burma.
 No direct records exist about the demographic change post-1767 but it is clear that a great number of Siamese people died in the Burmese invasion war and the overall Siamese population plummeted.
-Central Siam was the most affected region due to its position in the center of warfare.
+Central Siam was the most affected region due to its position in the centre of warfare.
 Large number of people also escaped chaos by living in the jungles unreached by any government authorities.
 The general shortage of manpower put Siam into economic and military disadvantages.
-In 1782, the newfound city of Bangkok had the population of around 50,000 people, presumably what Thonburi city had at the end of the period.
+In 1782, the newfound city of Bangkok had a population of around 50,000 people, presumably what Thonburi city had at the end of the period.

 Ineffective manpower control had been a problem since the Late Ayutthaya Period and was one of the factors that contributed to the Fall of Ayutthaya.
 In 1773, King Taksin introduced the Sak Lek Mai Mu or Conscription Tattooing, which had not been widely practiced before, to put stringent control over manpower.
 Able-bodied male Phrai commoners of eligible age were drafted and marked onto their wrists with small tattoos denoting their responsible departments – a form of universal conscription.
 Krom Suratsawadi or the Conscription Department would take the task of registering the recruits into Hangwow registers.
 This Sak Lek practice enabled more effective recruitment and made evasion harder.
 The Conscription Tattooing would continue into the Rattanakosin Period.
 The Phrai corvée obligations in Thonburi period was intensive due to lack of manpower.
 Unlike the Ayutthaya and Rattanakosin Periods when the Phrai served in alternating months and were allowed free time to return to their homes, the Phrai of Thonburi served government all year round.